 What can I expect?

 Members come from a variety of backgrounds and areas, such as Grand Rapids, Muskegon, Spring Lake, and Grand Haven.
-The diversity of the group leads to thought provoking and challenging questions and comments during the presentation.
+The diversity of the group leads to thought-provoking and challenging questions and comments after the presentation.

 The programming structure for 2021-2022 will include the following: